wp-plugins/admin-page-framework/readme.txt

 == To do ==

 == Changelog ==

+= 1.0.2.2 - 03/17/2013 =
+* Changed: the second parameter of the constructor from capability to script path; the capability can be set via the SetCapability() method.
+* Added: the ability to automatically insert script information ( plugin/theme name, version, and author ) into the footer if the second parameter is set in the constructor.

 = 1.0.2.1 - 03/16/2013 =
 * Added: the capability key for section and field arrays which sets access rights to the form elements.